UMich-CURLY/ASV_localization/README.md

 ![all_robots](figures/drift_all_robots.gif?raw=true "Title")

 ## Description
-Dead Reckoning In Field Time (DRIFT) is an open-source C++ software library designed to provide accurate and high-frequency proprioceptive state estimation for a variety of mobile robot architectures.
-By default, DRIFT supports legged robots, differential-drive wheeled robots, full-size vehicles with shaft encoders and marine robots with a Doppler Velocity Log (DVL).
-Leveraging symmetry-preserving filters such as [Invariant Kalman Filtering (InEKF)](https://www.annualreviews.org/doi/10.1146/annurev-control-060117-105010), this modular library empowers roboticists and engineers with a robust and adaptable tool to estimate instantaneous local pose and velocity in diverse environments.
-The software is structured in a modular fashion, allowing users to define their own sensor types, and propagation and correction methods, offering a high degree of customization.
+Dead Reckoning In Field Time (DRIFT) is an open-source C++ software library designed to provide accurate and high-frequency proprioceptive state estimation.
+This fork focuses exclusively on the marine robots used in our field experiments and exposes a streamlined ROS 2 interface centered around the WAM-V configurations (`wamv_gps_ros2` and `wamv_gpsimu_ros2`).
+The core estimator remains modular and extensible, leveraging symmetry-preserving filters such as [Invariant Kalman Filtering (InEKF)](https://www.annualreviews.org/doi/10.1146/annurev-control-060117-105010), but all robot-specific assets outside of the WAM-V marine platforms have been removed to simplify maintenance.

-Detailed documentations and tutorials can be found at [https://umich-curly.github.io/DRIFT_Website/](https://umich-curly.github.io/DRIFT_Website/).

 ## Framework
 ![flow_chart](figures/flow_chart.jpg?raw=true "flow chart")